 Some of the older students say that they benefit from the shorter day, because it allows them to learn at their own pace.

 “I like that you can get done with all of your work in half the time of regular school hours,” says Jahvon Hunter, a ninth grader at Vilseck High School.

 Robert Rasmussen, an eighth grader at Netzaberg Middle School, adds, “I have the freedom to work at my own pace, schedule my day the way I want, and can enjoy some more family time.”

 As students discover the benefits of virtual learning, many still yearn for normal classes to resume.

 Tilly Glaser, a fourth grader at Grafenwoehr Elementary School, summarized the mood of most students when she stated, “For once in my life, I want to go back to school!”

 “I agree with her,” stated Martinelli.
 “I miss all of the teachers, recess on the playground and playing with my friends.”

 With the recent announcement that DoDEA schools will remain in a digital environment through the end of the school year, students have developed recommendations for others to succeed in a virtual learning environment:

 Editor’s Note: Current and former students of Dr. Bill Hunter’s Jedi Leadership Academy, at Grafenwoehr Elementary School, were asked to share their experiences with digital learning.
 This article was written by Dr. Hunter with assistance from Stella Martinelli, a fourth grade student at Grafenwoehr Elementary School, and edited by Vivian Velez, a ninth grade student at Vilseck High School.

-Sidney Sullivan, with the U.S. Army Garrison Bavaria Public Affairs Office, also contributed to this article.
+Sidney Sullivan, with the U.S. Army Garrison Bavaria Public Affairs Office, also assisted with writing, editing and publishing this article.